ionic-team/starters/ionic-angular/official/aws/README.md

 # Ionic AWS Starter

 This Ionic starter comes with a pre-configured [AWS Mobile Hub](https://aws.amazon.com/mobile/) project set up to use Amazon DynamoDB, S3, Pinpoint, and Cognito.

 ## Using the Starter

-### Installing Ionic CLI
+### Installing Ionic CLI 3.0

+This starter project requires Ionic CLI 3.0, to install, run

 ```bash
 npm install -g ionic@latest
 ```

+Make sure to add `sudo` on Mac and Linux.
+If you encounter issues installing the Ionic 3 CLI, uninstall the old one using `npm uninstall -g ionic` first.

 ### Installing AWS CLI